-Location(s): BR1 Left front side of house: behind head of beds on wall.
-This is dangerous.
-Children, pets and others can gain access to lethal electricity in the exposed wires.
-Repair/Replace Recommend having inspected and repaired or replaced by a State-licensed electrician.
+Location(s):BR1 Left front side of house: behind head of beds on wall.This is dangerous.Children, pets and others can gain access to lethal electricity in the exposed wires.Repair/ReplaceRecommend having inspected and repaired or replaced by a State-licensed electrician.

-5.5.3 BROKEN RECEPTACLES IN SOME LOCATIONS: R/R
+R/R 5.5.3 BROKEN RECEPTACLES IN SOME LOCATIONS:

-New addition 1st flr Bedroom outlets to sides of bed have something blocking ground socket at receptacles.
-Location(s): Non-functional.
+Location(s): New addition 1st flr Bedroom outlets to sides of bed have something blocking ground socket at receptacles.
+Non-functional.
 Repair/Replace Recommend having inspected and repaired or replaced by a State-licensed electrician.